Frequently Asked Questions

 What does Carry the Future do?

 Carry the Future provides aid on four continents, often hand-delivered by our volunteers, to refugee families in camps and through partner organizations.
 We act nimbly to fill in gaps in humanitarian assistance, and focus on mothers and babies by providing hygiene supplies, diapers, and other supplies that help keep babies and their families safe.
-We also support quality of life initiatives, such as playgrounds and community gardens in refugee camps.
+We also support quality of life initiatives, such as early childhood learning centers and art education in refugee communities.

 Who is Carry the Future?

 Carry the Future is a group of more than 50 volunteer staff and 5000 global volunteers who are just like you!
 We find time in the midst of our hectic lives, parenthood, carpools and work to organize locally, travel internationally, or share our professional talents with this organization we believe in deeply.
 At our core, we are all united by our shared desire to serve refugee families with love and dignity.